Where is the U.S. in school reform now?

 By the 1970s, however, reformers were dismantling separate vocational curricula.
 While the comprehensive high school still exists, vocational education courses have migrated to community colleges and other venues.

-Currently, the three-decade long concentration on schools as instruments for national economic growth–the central political goal of U.S. policy since the late-19th century–has created a college prep curriculum for all students.
+Currently, the three-decade long concentration on schools as instruments for national economic growth has created a college prep curriculum for all students.
 The present market-inspired reform agenda, like the earlier movement for vocational education, has overwhelmed other collective purposes that have driven U.S schools since the 19th century.

 Preparing youth for the labor market has competed with the public’s expectation to prepare children to participate politically and socially in the community, expand equal educational opportunity, and, at the same time, help individuals climb the social ladder to success.
 This last purpose of schools as a vehicle for social mobility has meant that parents see schools as an individually acquired consumer good to help their sons and daughters achieve success in life.